bbc/psammead/packages/components/psammead-episode-list/README.md

 The `EpisodeList.Description` component is responsible for styling text to be presented the description of an individual episode.
 This component is intended to be a child of `EpisodeList.Episode`

-### Components: `EpisodeList.SupplementaryInfo`
+### Components: `EpisodeList.DateTimeDuration`

-The `EpisodeList.SupplementaryInfo` component is responsible for styling text to be presented as supplemental metadata for an individual episode.
+The `EpisodeList.DateTimeDuration` component is responsible for styling text to be presented as supplemental dateTime or duration metadata for an individual episode.
 This component is intended to be a child of `EpisodeList.Episode`.

-`EpisodeList.Metadata` accepts a `hasBorder` boolean prop which if provided will add a leftBorder to the metadata span.
+`EpisodeList.DateTimeDuration` accepts a `hasBorder` boolean prop which if provided will add a leftBorder to the metadata span.
 This allows for a visual separation of duration and date.

 ## Advanced Usage